Former Winnipegger still plans to canoe across U.S., in spite of broken foot | CBC News

 But the biggest challenge about the trip may have been the fact she met her paddling partner only three days before they left.

-Martin Trahan had his trip set up with a team and was ready to go but life got in the way, said Brown.
+Trahan had his trip set up with a team and was ready to go but life got in the way, said Brown.
 As his team members dropped out, he found himself, well, up the creek without a paddle.

 He had read about Brown and knew her by reputation, so he contacted her out of the blue to join the trip.